-where $\otimes$ denotes the quaternion product, and we normalize $\mathbf{q}(t + \Delta t)$ after each step.
+where \otimes denotes the quaternion product, and we normalize $\mathbf{q}(t + \Delta t)$ after each step.

-Similar to the shared offset of the parabolas, we introduce an orientation $\mathbf{q}^c$ for each body at collision time that is shared by the two parabola segments.
+Similar to the shared offset of the parabolas, we introduce an orientation \mathbf{q}^c for each body at collision time that is shared by the two parabola segments.
 Our goal is not to use one of the input orientations directly, due to their potential unreliability.
-Instead we find an improved orientation that, together with an angular momentum $\mathbf{k}$ , explains the observed orientations as well as possible.
-Starting with $\mathbf{q}^c$ at collision time $t^c$ we integrate this orientation backward or forward to time t with explicit integration.
+Instead we find an improved orientation that, together with an angular momentum \mathbf{k} , explains the observed orientations as well as possible.
+Starting with \mathbf{q}^c at collision time t^c we integrate this orientation backward or forward to time t with explicit integration.
 We perform a series of integration steps with Eq.
-(8) from $t^c$ to a given time t.
-This yields the orientation at collision time.
+(8) from t^c to a given time t.
+This yields the orientation of body a or b at any instance in time based on the estimated orientation at collision time.
 We will later on use this step to calculate the estimated orientation at different times, based on our current estimate for the collision orientation and object motion.
 Thus it will later on serve to guide the optimization towards the input orientations.